PASSIONATE ABOUT CLASSIC FILM

 I have always been passionate about classic film.
 I still remember my very first visit to the local picture-house in County Donegal in Ireland during the early 1970s.
 I loved the experience.
 I was very young then but that youthful fascination with cinema has never waned.

 I have always wanted to educate others about my passion for the history of film.
 As a fully qualified teacher, I have worked in education for many years, teaching English, History and Film Studies.
 But film historians like me educate and promote the form through our passion.

-I love writing about classic film as much as I love talking about it.
+I love writing about classic films as much as I love talking about them.
 I have written quite a lot of articles and pieces about the subject.
 I have even written a couple of screenplays which I submitted both to various film competitions.
-Despite positive feedback, especially for my second screenplay, I did not win.
+Despite the positive feedback, especially for my second screenplay, I did not win.
 But I will try again and again.

-My favourite screenwriters of all time are Robert Riskin, Ernest Lehman, Billy Wilder and Francis Ford Coppola.
+My favorite screenwriters of all time are Robert Riskin, Ernest Lehman, Billy Wilder, and Francis Ford Coppola.

 My biggest claim to fame is meeting Audrey Hepburn at the UNICEF Children’s Day in Dublin back in 1988.
 Audrey was genuinely lovely.

 I live in Birmingham in England with my sweetheart.
 We met in London over 25 years ago and she has made me the happiest man in the world.

 Classic Film Journal relates to the films from the Golden Age of Hollywood, which lasted from the silent era in the 20s to the early 60s.
 But my website should also be about any classic movie.

 That’s about it.
 My simple wish is that everybody could be as passionate about classic film as I am.